thetillhoff/temingo/README.md

 ```
 temingo
 temingo -w
-temingo init -> will generate a sample project in the current folder
+temingo init -> will generate a sample project in the current folder.
+Only starts writing files, if the inputdir doesn't exist yet
 ```

 ```